 You’re studying a non-law degree, but you’re keen on becoming a lawyer and want to know what you can be doing to learn more and prepare.
 Here is a brief checklist to get you started:

-- Learn more about law conversion course (the GDL); particularly when and where to apply, and what it covers.
+- Learn more about law conversion course (the Graduate Diploma in Law (GDL)); particularly when and where to apply, and what it covers.
 Try to talk to someone who has done it to get the inside story and go to your careers service for further information.

 - Get some practical work experience at a law firm, barristers’ chambers or legal advice centre.
 Talk to friends, family, acquaintances – anyone with a connection to the legal profession.
-Your careers service could be a great source of help and contacts here.
+Your careers service could be a great source of help.

-- Go to law fairs, firm presentations and open days to meet people face to face.
+- Go to law fairs, firm presentations and open days to meet people face to face (or virtually).
 Think about how to stand out by asking good questions (eg, about a recent deal, case or merger).

 - Join your university student law society (or even better, law for non-law society, if that exists!) to meet other likeminded students and attend networking events, information sessions, firm presentations and more.